 Instance identifiers are used to identify and differentiate instances.
 This can provide trust foundation for application permission control and software activation.
-Instance identifiers consist of instance identity documents (document) and instance identity signatures (signature).
+Each instance identifier consists of an instance identity document (document) and an instance identity signature (signature).
 For more information, see Instance identity.

-User data of an instance is implemented mainly based on different types of custom scripts and you can configure user data when you create the instance.
+User data of instances is implemented based on different types of custom scripts.
+You can configure user data for an instance when you create the instance.
 User data allows users to customize instance startup and pass in data to the instance.
 For example, you can use user data to perform configuration operations such as automatically obtaining software resource packages, enabling services, printing logs, installing dependency packages, and initializing web environments.
 You can also pass in user data as common data to the instance and reference the data in the instance.

 When the instance enters the Running state, the system runs the user data scripts by using the administrator or root permission.